-This deliverable presents a review of the state-of-the-art in-situ solutions, procedures, methods, fiducial reference measurement (FRM) data and associated uncertainties that have been already used to assess the performance of satellite altimetry over inland water.
-This is done to ensure that these observations meet the criteria of FRM standards and can be used in an operational way for the validation of the Sentinel-3 Land topography mission.
+It presents a review of the state-of-the-art in-situ solutions, procedures, methods, Fiducial Reference Measurement (FRM) data and associated uncertainties used to assess the performance of satellite altimetry over Inland Waters.

+The objective is to ensure that these observations meet the criteria of FRM standards and can be used in an operational framework.
+This aligns with the goals of the follow-on activities of the project (St3TART-FO), which builds on prior work to establish an operational framework to support the validation activities of the Sentinel-3 Land Topography mission.